DejanJandric/File-Organizer/README.md

 # 📁 Folder Organizer

-Simple **Python** script that moves/organizes all your file types stored in the Downloads folder location.
+🔹Simple **Python** script that moves/organizes all your file types stored in the Downloads folder location.

 **Basic tasks that the script can do:**